 We aggregate anonymous traffic data from a collection of proprietary and third-party consumer-oriented desktop and mobile apps.
-We provide these consumer apps in exchange for the ability to gather anonymous users' digital activity.
+These consumer apps are provided in exchange for the ability to gather anonymous users digital activity.
 The data collected is used to understand website and app usage and traffic sources.
-This data is sourced across diverse audiences to maintain an accurate and consistent view of the digital world over time.
+This data is sourced from diverse audiences to maintain an accurate and consistent view of the digital world over time.
+The data in this category is collected pursuant to the terms of use of the respective apps, which enable the use of anonymous data subject to the terms of the privacy policies.